-Ranger College, in cooperation with Brownwood Regional Medical Center, developed a Registered Nurse (AASN) Program in October 2010 to address the critical shortage of professional nurses in Brown County and the surrounding counties.
+Ranger College, in cooperation with the former Brownwood Regional Medical Center (now Hendrick Medical Center Brownwood), developed an Associate Degree in Nursing (ADN) Program in October 2010 to address the critical shortage of professional nurses in Brown County and the surrounding counties.
 The college and the Texas Board of Nursing (TBON) worked closely together in accordance with TBON degree requirements.
 The first class began in January of 2011.

-The AASN program is a two-year program available in Brownwood/Early (Brown County Center/Nursing Education Center).
-Upon satisfactory completion of this program, the student will be awarded an Associate of Applied Science in Nursing (AASN) degree, which entitles the student to take the registered nursing licensing examination given by the National Council of State Boards of Nursing (NCSBN).
+The ADN Program is a two-year program available in Brownwood/Early (Brown County Center/Nursing Education Center).
+Upon satisfactory completion of this program, the student will be awarded an Associate of Applied Science in Nursing (AASN) degree, which entitles the student to take the registered nursing licensing examination (NCLEX-RN) given by the National Council of State Boards of Nursing (NCSBN).
 The TBON will license graduates who pass this exam to practice as a registered nurse (RN).
 Candidates must apply to Ranger College online.
 Financial aid is available to those who qualify.

-Admission Criteria
+Selective Admission Criteria

+Nursing is a selective admission program.
 Applications to the program are considered via a point system that includes grade point average, grades in required courses, residence, and other criteria.
 Preference will be given to individuals residing in Brown, Comanche, Eastland, Erath, and Young counties.
+Applicants must apply and be accepted to Ranger College and must submit a separate application to the ADN Department.